House of Saddam: Part II

 1988: As the war with Iran ends, an unstable Uday fires a gun in a Baghdad nightclub.
 Meanwhile, Saddam declares victory over Iran, even though Iraq has suffered heavy losses and is facing bankruptcy; the Iraqi economy is also being hampered by Kuwait, which is over-producing oil and driving down its price.
 Sajida learns that Saddam has married Samira as a second wife, and blames his trusted valet, Kamel Hana Gegeo, for assisting their affair.
 Uday almost kills the valet for the sake of his mother's honour, sparing him only so that he can control him when he succeeds his father.
 Hussein Kamel attempts to rise within the regime's inner circle by sowing mistrust between Saddam and Adnan Khairallah, Sajida's brother.
 Saddam's foreign minister, Tariq Aziz, travels to an OPEC meeting in Geneva and reveals that Kuwait has been slant drilling into Iraqi oil fields, demanding that the Kuwaitis cease.

 Saddam's new marriage to Samira leaves Uday fearful that the couple's presumptive children will jeopardize his status as Saddam's heir.
 Uday confronts Kamel Hana at a late-night party and beats him to death to the horror of witnesses.
 After having Uday arrested, Saddam ponders on killing his first-born son in his cell.
 Adnan Khairallah questions Uday's abilities as Iraq's future leader, but is not supported by Hussein Kamel, who continues to gain Saddam's trust.
 Not long after, Adnan is killed in a suspicious helicopter explosion.
 Sajida confronts Saddam about her brother's death, but he dismisses her with claims that it was merely an accident.

 1990-1991: Saddam meets with April Glaspie, the U.S. ambassador to Iraq, and takes her statement of "no opinion" as giving him tacit approval to invade Kuwait.
 However, President George H. W. Bush immediately decries the action and organizes an international coalition to drive out Saddam's forces.
-Saddam refuses to back down, and is forced to move between safe-houses as the First Gulf War commences with the U.S.-led bombing of Baghdad.
+Saddam refuses to back down, and is forced to move between safe-houses as the Gulf War commences with the U.S.-led bombing of Baghdad.
 Samira is seriously injured in a car accident during the bombings.
 The Iraqi Army is quickly forced into retreat as the coalition unleashes its ground offensive.
 However, the U.S. declares a ceasefire and withdraws from the Iraqi border, leaving Saddam defiant as American bombers drop propaganda leaflets encouraging Iraqis to stand against him.